Poncho (video game)

-Released for Windows, OS X, and PlayStation 4 on November 3, 2015, and PlayStation Vita and Wii U on August 18, 2016, Poncho (stylized as PONCHO) is an action game developed by Delve Interactive.
+Poncho is an action game developed by Delve Interactive, released for Windows, OS X, and PlayStation 4 on November 3, 2015, and Wii U on August 18, 2016.
+A version for the PlayStation Vita was announced, but was cancelled.

 Gameplay

 The game consists of a robot wearing a poncho.
 Humanity has disappeared and only robots remain.
 Players make their mission through the world of pixelated parallax to find Poncho's maker and save humanity.
 The gameplay consists of a 2D platformer with different layer of depth, being able to get closer or further away.

 Reception

 The PC version has been reviewed on Destructoid with a score of 60/100.
 The PS4 version has been reviewed on Hardcore Gamer with a score of 80/100.
 On PSU.com, also for the PS4 version, the game was reviewed with a score of 80/100.
 On GameCrate, the game's review score was 78/100.
 On Push Square, the review score was 50/100.
 Hardcore Gamer compared the game to Fez.

 The game was a commercial failure.
 In a blog post at Gamasutra published over a year after the game's release, Dan Hayes, a developer at Delve stated their company had "not yet made a single penny from Poncho".
 He further blamed Rising Star Games for a lack of support; the publisher responded by stating that Delve had consistently missed milestones.